bosd/odoo-data-flow/docs/guides/server_to_server_migration.md

 | `--import-worker`     | The number of parallel workers to use for the import phase.
 Defaults to `1`.                                        |
 | `--import-batch-size` | The batch size for the import phase.
 Defaults to `10`.                                                              |

+> **Note on Data Integrity:** The migration process automatically exports the raw **technical values** for `Selection` fields (e.g., `delivery`) instead of the human-readable labels (e.g., `Shipping Address`).
+This is a deliberate design choice to ensure that the migration is robust and not dependent on the languages installed in the source or destination databases.

 ## Full Migration Example

 Let's say we want to migrate all partners from a staging server to a production server.
 We also want to add a prefix to their names during the migration to indicate they came from the staging environment.